Sentientdeth/lancer-initiative-demonlord/README.md

 # lancer-initiative-demonlord
-module to integrate fast/slow turns into the UI of Lancer Initiative by Bolts (https://foundryvtt.com/packages/lancer-initiative/) for the Shadow of the Demon Lord system.
+Integrates Shadow of the Demon Lord's Fast/Slow Turns into the UI of Lancer Initiative by Bolts (https://foundryvtt.com/packages/lancer-initiative/).
+Requires Lancer Initiative and the Shadow of the Demon Lord system